wwbp/humanlike-chatbot/README.md

 ---

-### V2 Next Steps
+### V2 Future Enhancements
 1. Add voice interaction support.
-2. Improve UX/UI with iterative design and user feedback.
+2. Create adaptable UX/UI for various research case

 ---

 ## Challenges
-- **HuggingFace Support**: Decide whether to include HuggingFace models.
-Initial testing revealed issues with PyTorch library installation and GPU usage in Docker.
+- **HuggingFace Support**: Compatibility issues with PyTorch libraries and GPU support in Docker need to be resolved to integrate HuggingFace models.
-- **User Authentication**: Consider if users need to log in.
-Integration with external systems like Qualtrics may simplify user authentication.

 ---

-## Thoughts and Questions
+## To Be Specced & Open Questions
-- Should users be required to log in?
-- Can user authentication and tracking be streamlined through Qualtrics integration?
+- How can user authentication and tracking be best integrated with Qualtrics?